mulekick/typescript-launchpad/README.md

 - As opposed to ECMA, typescript maintainers sometimes have a tendency to [overengineer things](https://www.typescriptlang.org/docs/handbook/2/classes.html#parameter-properties).
 - Another striking example of that tendency can be found [here](https://www.typescriptlang.org/docs/handbook/namespaces.html#aliases).
 - The remedy to that is to stick to useful features and use tried and tested coding patterns.
+- Pro tip : when types created from a generic type serve almost identical implementations, **_the generic type probably shouldn't exist_**.